Welcome to Archdiocese of Boston Catholic Schools!

-Catholic education is strong in New England.
+Catholic education is strong in the Archdiocese.
 Our students are provided outstanding academic programs.
 Our standardized test scores attest to the fact that our students are learning and growing.
 Not only do they study the sciences and math, but Catholic schools have not forgotten the importance of reading and writing, analyzing and speaking.
 Our students are engaged in robotic programs beginning in kindergarten, but they are also learning about the great artists and art that have been a part of our church since her formation.
 Our students study world languages and other cultures, as well as civics and history.
 Our youngest scholars learn about Greek and Latin roots, while other students work on problem-solving and physical fitness.
 Catholic education is a mosaic of what students need to develop their talents.

 The environments in which our students learn are warm and caring.
 Every effort is made to form communities that are welcoming to our students and their families.
 Our schools are places of hope, where children know that they are loved and known.
 Our students are taught to treat all persons as brothers and sisters created by God.
 Catholic schools help to form students who can put faith into action within their own lives.
 They learn to live their faith by knowing, loving and serving God.
 We believe that our students will go further in their lives, because faith is integrated into the teaching and learning processes.
 Students are learning values based on the fruits of the Holy Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 By developing these attributes in our students, we know that they are more likely to reach their potential.